-If you have heard about full face snorkel masks recently, you know they are supposed to be more comfortable and allow you a larger field of view, while also cutting the equipment you need to carry with you by one third by eliminating a separate snorkel.
+If you have heard about full face snorkel masks, you know they are supposed to be more comfortable and allow you a larger field of view.
 But a few isolated incidents in Hawaii in 2018 raised concerns over the safety of these masks.

-While the debate surrounding these masks is mainly because there was a small spike in snorkeling-related deaths in Hawaii in early 2018, there isn’t conclusive evidence yet about whether that is due to the masks or other factors.
+While the debate surrounding these masks is mainly because there was a small spike in snorkeling-related deaths in Hawaii in early 2018, there hasn’t been a spike in reported incidents since those early reports.

 Higher Snorkeling-Related Deaths

 One of the main issues that brought up safety concerns regarding the full-face snorkel mask is that, back in 2018, there had been an increase in snorkel-related deaths in Hawaii that people couldn’t ignore.
 In Hawaii, there had been ten snorkeling-related deaths in the first three months of 2018.
 This number is substantial, considering that the number of snorkeling-related deaths in Hawaii had only been an average of 17 per year up until that point.

 Additionally, a 64-year-old man from Texas was found dead snorkeling in calm waters off Black Rock at Kaanapali Beach in May of 2019.
 He was found floating face down and wearing a full-face mask.
 Hawaii’s snorkeling-related deaths have doubled over the last four years, which has caused several Hawaii companies to ban full-face snorkel masks.

 But science and medicine don’t work that way for long-term policy making.
 More testing and data will be needed in order to determine if the design is flawed from the start, or if certain feature of particular masks increase risks.
 It is unethical to use people as test subjects, so lab testing of airflow, mask design and shape, fluctuations due to size and many more factors will need to be studied.